nicholaschenai/agi-potential-notes/README.md

 # Reasoning
 - Broad picture concepts eg [step-back-prompting](papers/step-back-prompting.md)
 - Reflection: [gen-agents](papers/gen-agents.md) use LM to choose focal point, retrieve based off it, then LM to draw conclusions on the retrieved, citing evidence
+## Utility planning in reasoning
+i.e. weighing the amount of resources to put into reasoning
+- search based approaches like [LATS](papers/LATS.md), ToT etc allows user to define search depth, exploration
+- Increasing resource upon failure, eg [[LATS]] "first prompting with a CoT-based prompt, then switching to a ReAct-based prompt upon failure.
+This is closer to how humans might approach this task, by using tools to lookup additional information only when the answer is not already known."
 ## Analogical reasoning
 Drawing analogies (across domains, contexts) to make sense of new situations from past exp (something like transfer learning)
 - via [prompting](papers/llm-analogical.md)